If your business suddenly lost its logo, how would your audience know how to identify you?

 Write out a few example sentences that are appropriate for your brand to say, and examples of what not to say; the more specific you can be, the better.
 In the long run, these guidelines will help your brand stay on-message regardless of the context or the platform through which you’re communicating.

-There are a hundred ways to tell a good story, but your brand voice chooses just one good way and runs with it.
-Once you develop the right voice for your business, you’ll find it easier to create content that resonates with your audience and keeps them coming back for more.
+There are a hundred ways to tell a good story, but choosing and developing your brand voice means you’ve picked the best way for your audience!
+Once you craft the right voice for your business, you’ll find it easier to create content that resonates with your audience and keeps them coming back for more.